zettix/gjkj/README.md

 ## Hulls:
    GJK has great flexibility with Hulls.
 More will be added, but box and tetrahedron work.
-   Hull is the interface, you override Support() and anything else in BaseHull() which has convenent defaults.
+   Hull is the interface, you override Support() and anything else in BaseHull() which has convenient defaults.

 ## Testing Environment:
   Uses TestNG framework.
 Coverage stats from IntelliJ: